 MinDQ = 40,000 MMBtu per day

-Qd = Actual metered daily quantities of Gas in MMBtus at the Point of Sale above the MinDQ except as otherwise specified herein.
+Qd = Actual nominated and confirmed daily quantities of Gas in MMBtus at the Point of Sale above the MinDQ except as otherwise specified herein (“Daily Swing Volume”).

 INDEXd = The daily arithmetic average, expressed in US$/MMBtu, of (1) Houston Ship Channel under the heading East-Houston-Katy and (2) Tennessee under the heading South-Corpus Christi, as reported in Gas Daily, under the Daily Price Survey, for the corresponding Flow Date(s), Midpoint column (the “Gas Price Index”)

-K = The K factor to the INDEXd, measured as a percentage, equal to ________ percent (_____%).
+K = The K factor to the INDEXd, measured as a percentage, equal to one hundred and two and nine-tenths percent (102.9%).

 The Gas Price specified herein is inclusive of all costs,

-taxes and fees to and at the Point of Sale.
+taxes and fees to the Point of Sale.
 Buyer shall be

-responsible for any and all costs, taxes and fees due after the Point of Sale.
+responsible for any and all costs, taxes and fees due at and after the Point of Sale.

-Amounts due under the FSA shall be invoiced on any day of the month following the month of service and shall be payable on the later of ten (10) days from the date of receipt of the invoice or the 25th day of the month following the month of service.
-Should the due date fall on a day that is not a business day in the United States or Mexico, such payment shall be due on the next business day.
+Amounts due under the FSA shall be invoiced by the 10th day of the month following the month of service and shall be payable by the 25th day of the month in which such invoice was received.
+Should the due date fall on a day that is not a business day in the United States, such payment shall be due on the next business day.

 Adjustments: The Gas Price specified herein shall be subject to adjustment:

-for changes in Mexican laws or regulations affecting
+1. for changes in Mexican laws or regulations affecting

+pipeline transportation or the supply of natural gas under the FSA (each a “Change in Law”), in which case Seller shall be entitled or subject to a price adjustment to reflect increased or decreased costs resulting from such Change in Law to the extent that the net cumulative value of such increase or decrease exceeds one hundred thousand dollars (US$ 100,000) per year; the concept and procedure of calculation, assessment and payment of costs related to a Change in Law shall be fully consistent with those provided for under the PPA and the US$ 100,000 threshold shall be escalated each year in accordance with the US Consumer Price Index; and

-to the extent that the applicable indices comprising the Gas Price Index cease to be published, are unavailable, or no longer substantially reflect market conditions, in which case a new index shall be selected between Buyer and the Comisión Federal de Electricidad (“CFE”) in accordance with the procedures set forth in Section 10.8 of the PPA; provided, that Buyer shall cooperate with Seller to reach agreement with CFE on such substitute index.
+2.to the extent that the applicable indices comprising the Gas Price Index cease to be published or are unavailable, in which case a new index shall be selected between Buyer and Seller which shall then be approved by the Comisión Federal de Electricidad (“CFE”) in accordance with the procedures set forth in Section 10.8 of the PPA

-With respect to (2) above, if Seller claims that such substitute index is not acceptable to it, Seller may request for an independent expert to be appointed in order to determine whether such index does or does not substantially reflect the conditions of the market, and if not, which index should be used instead.
+With respect to (2) above, if Seller claims that such substitute index as subsequently determined by CFE is not acceptable to it, Seller may request for an independent expert to be appointed in order to determine whether such index does or does not substantially reflect the conditions of the market, and if not, which index should be used instead.
 The independent expert shall be selected from a list agreed by the parties and appended to the FSA; the independent expertise procedure shall be set out so as to be fully consistent with that applicable under the PPA.

-Test Gas: Seller will use best efforts to supply Gas for the Facility’s commissioning, start-up, and testing period, up to nine (9) months prior to the Scheduled COD.
-The price for test Gas shall be the same as the Gas Price above.
-Buyer will not have any minimum quantity requirements for test Gas, and the MinDQ shall not apply.
+Test Gas: Seller will use commercially reasonable efforts to supply Gas for the Facility’s commissioning, start-up, and testing period, up to nine (9) months prior to the Scheduled COD.
+The price for test Gas shall be based on the same formula for calculating the Gas Price above, where K = 102.9 Percent and this formula shall apply to the actual daily nominated and confirmed volumes.
+Buyer will be entitled to volumes up to the MDQ and will not have any minimum quantity requirements for test Gas, and the MinDQ shall not apply.